 Ngāi Tai Ki Tāmaki, an ancient maritime people with a long history of voyaging, are proud partners in the Revive Our Gulf project, which aims to enhance the mauri (life force) of Tīkapakapa Moana/Te Moananui ō Toi/Hauraki Gulf through green-lipped mussel/kūtai reef restoration.

-Ngāi Tai Ki Tāmaki has four specific priorities which have been applied within the Revive Our Gulf project: For Ngāi Tai By Ngāi Tai; the use of Mātauranga Māori-infused scientific practice; the provision of meaningful opportunities for Ngāi Tai ki Tāmaki decendents, and the preservation and celebration of Ngāi Tai ki Tāmaki mātauranga or kōrero tuku iho.
-These priorities reflect the social and cultural aspects of the ‘Take Taiaomaurikura’ the iwi vision for restoring the mauri of the Ngāi Tai ki Tāmaki world through the a Te Ao Māori holistic approach.
+Ngāi Tai Ki Tāmaki has four specific priorities which have been applied within the Revive Our Gulf project: For Ngāi Tai By Ngāi Tai; the use of Mātauranga Māori-infused scientific practice; the provision of meaningful opportunities for Ngāi Tai ki Tāmaki desendents, and the preservation and celebration of Ngāi Tai ki Tāmaki mātauranga or kōrero tuku iho.
+These priorities reflect the social and cultural aspects of ‘Take Taiaomaurikura’ the iwi vision for restoring the mauri of the Ngāi Tai ki Tāmaki world through a Te Ao Māori holistic approach.

 “Ngāi Tai Tai Ao”

-Ngāi Tai are a part of Te Taiao and Te Taiao is Ngāi Tai
+Ngāi Tai are a part of Te Taiao and Te Taiao is Ngāi Tai.

-The Revive Our Gulf project closely aligns with the ‘Take Taiaomaurikura:’, Ngāi Tai ki Tāmaki’s vision of restoring the mauri of the Ngāi Tai world: by improving the health of the physical world of Ngāi Tai ki Tāmaki (i.e. the Ngāi Tai ki Tāmaki rohe) and the socio-cultural and spiritual world through its focus on restoring kūtai for the benefit of cultural uses, the project aims to achieve ecological health in a holistic way.
+The Revive Our Gulf project closely aligns with the ‘Take Taiaomaurikura:’, the Ngāi Tai ki Tāmaki’s vision of restoring the mauri of the Ngāi Tai world: by improving the health of the physical world of Ngāi Tai ki Tāmaki (i.e. the Ngāi Tai ki Tāmaki rohe) and the socio-cultural and spiritual world through its focus on restoring kūtai for the benefit of cultural practices, the project aims to achieve ecological health in a holistic way.

 Additionally, the kūtai restoration project has been structured to create meaningful learning opportunities for Ngāi Tai ki Tāmaki rangatahi of Ngāi Tai ki Tāmaki.